leoarthurwall/typescript-crashcourse/README.md

     }
 }
 ```
-If we comsole.log the following:
+If we console.log the following:
 ```
 console.log(Tom.register())
 ```